thuongtruong1009/Snake-Game-OOP/README.md

 | UP | DOWN | LEFT | RIGHT |

 * Experience the beautiful interface and attractive sound.
-* f you over the game.
+* If you over the game.
 Please press the start new button to start playing again or press the red x button to exit.

 ## 📁 Management folder structure
 + Benefits: Scope, Clarity, Collaboration, Consistency.